rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ---
-title: Deploying a Vue.js website to Amazon S3 with CircleCI
+title: Deploying a Vue.js website to AWS S3 with CircleCI 1.0
 author: Ross Kaffenberger
 published: true
 summary: A continuous deployment solution for Vue.js